The Best Headlamps of 2023: Tested

 Batteries—of one kind or another—make a headlamp tick.
 Most headlamps run on AAA batteries or a rechargeable battery, and both have their benefits.
 The type of battery, typically either alkaline or lithium-ion, also has an impact.

 As the batteries in your headlamp die, the light gets progressively dimmer (read more about how brands calculate burn time here).
-With a rechargeable battery, like the lithium-ion one in the BioLite HeadLamp 425, you can juice your lamp fully and start off every trip at 100 percent.
+With a rechargeable battery, you can juice your lamp fully and start off every trip at 100 percent.
 Such lithium-ion batteries also tend to operate better than alkaline batteries in colder conditions, and they hold a more consistent brightness as they die.
 Plus, on longer trips you can recharge your headlamp using a power bank or even solar power.

 Disposable batteries, however, are quick and easy to replace and available for purchase almost anywhere.
-They often hold their charge better over time if unused, making them great for emergency headlamps like the Petzl Tikkina
+They often hold their charge better over time if unused, making them great for emergency headlamps like the Black Diamond Astro 300-R or Petzl Tikkina.

 Methodology

-We passed REI’s best-selling headlamps out to half a dozen testers across the Lower 48 for a round robin-style throw down.
-After more than 150 nights encompassing late starts, longer-than-expected days, wrong turns, multisport epics, campfire dinners, nighttime walks and plenty of extra AAAs, we asked them to weigh in.
+We passed the best-selling headlamps available at REI out to 15 testers across the Lower 48 for a round robin-style throw down.
+After more than 225 nights encompassing late starts, longer-than-expected days, wrong turns, multisport epics, campfire dinners, nighttime walks and plenty of charging hours, we asked them to weigh in.

 Two hikers wearing headlamps make their way through some boulders